dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

     compare to the complexity of the host universe.
     - and it implies that the metaverse is just the universe itself and all the limited simulated universes contained within it

-The reasoning here is: if it's turtles all the way down, then why not turtles all the way up?
-Why would we assume that we're the turtle on top? and yet, it's not just turtles up and down, it's turtles branching outwards in every direction.

 > Ground control to Doctor Strange.